danieldriver/danieldriver.github.io/_posts/2013-10-18-new-perspective.md

 ---
 layout: post
-title: 'WCST &ndash; Exegetical Method and Interpretation after the “New Perspectives”'
+title: "Exegetical Method and Interpretation after the “New Perspectives”"
-date: 2013-10-18
+tagline: "A Wycliffe Centre for Scripture &amp; Theology Event"
+description: "The Fall 2013 colloquium of the Wycliffe Centre for Scripture &amp; Theology."
-category: wcst
+category: notes
 ---

 * **Dr. Ian W. Scott** (Tyndale Seminary)